-What is RAIN?
+What is the RAIN Method?

-This framework gives you an easy way to start acclimating yourself to mindfulness, and can be very helpful in dealing with heavy emotions for some.
-So what exactly do these steps entail?
+This framework gives you an easy way to start acclimating yourself to mindfulness and can be very helpful in dealing with heavy emotions for some.
+So, what exactly do these steps entail?

 When you have a negative emotion, you can feel like it’s the only part of you that matters at that time.
 Non-identification means that you should acknowledge that you are a whole person, and this difficult emotion is just a tiny, fleeting part of who you are.
 Simply see the negative thoughts scrolling past you, mainly caused by outside forces, and detach yourself from them.

 Of course, everyone is different, and this process may not work for everyone, or it may require some practice the first few times.
 But for those who would like to be more open to their emotions — even the difficult ones—the RAIN method is a way to foray into the territory without becoming totally consumed by it.

 Get Help With Your Mental Health From Harmony